microsoft/qlib/docs/start/installation.rst

 .. note::
-   It's recommended to use anaconda/miniconda to setup environment.
+   It's recommended to use anaconda/miniconda to setup the environment.
    ``Qlib`` needs lightgbm and pytorch packages, use pip to install them.

 .. note::
-   Do not import qlib in the repository folder which contains ``qlib``, otherwise errors may occur.
+   Do not import qlib in the repository folder which contains ``qlib``, otherwise, errors may occur.